SanghunYun/UDA_pytorch/README.md

     bash download.sh
 After running, you can get the pre-trained BERT_base_Uncased model at **/BERT_Base_Uncased** director and **/data**

-I use already pre-processed and augmented IMDb data extract from official [UDA](https://github.com/google-research/uda).
+I use already pre-processed and augmented IMDb data extracted from official [UDA](https://github.com/google-research/uda).
 If you want to use your raw data, change need_prepro = True.

 ## Example usage
 This project are broadly divided into two parts(Fine-tuning, Evaluation).<br/>